Bacterial Causes of Foodborne Illness

-Symptoms: Abdominal pain and diarrhea, and sometimes nausea and vomiting.
-Symptoms last a day or less and are usually mild.
+Symptoms: Abdominal pain, diarrhea, and occasionally nausea and vomiting.
+Symptoms up to a day and are usually mild.
 Can be more serious in older or debilitated people.

 Onset: Generally 8-12 hours after eating.

-Source of Foodborne Illness: In most instances, caused by failure to keep food hot.
-A few organisms are often present after cooking and multiply to toxic levels during cool down and storage of prepared foods.
+Source of Foodborne Illness: C. perfringens is unique as it can survive cooking and multiplies rapidly when food is held at temperatures between 120 and 130˚F, as during cool down and storage of prepared foods.
 Meats and meat products are the foods most frequently implicated.
-These organisms grow better than other bacteria between 120-130° F. So gravies and stuffing must be kept above 140° F.
+Foods like gravies and stuffing must be kept above 140° F to prevent contamination.

 Symptoms: Diarrhea, fever, abdominal cramps, vomiting.